NewsTrending

 the authorKavya Bisht

 I am a young aspiring writer currently exploring my versions at DU.
 Debating, manipulation, logic and communication are what excite me.
 Speaking facts with the correct words and manipulation is a skill, not very common, that can be found in me.
 The strengths I hold say a lot about me.
-'Bibliophile' would be a good term to use to describe me.
+'Bibliophile' would be a good term to describe me.